Live

 The Berlin Philharmonic Orchestra proves once again its incomparable sound.

-In the stunning Suntary Hall of Tokyo, Mariss Jansons displays Mendelssohn's enchantment with the Oberon Ouverture.
+In the stunning Suntory Hall of Tokyo, Mariss Jansons displays Mendelssohn's enchantment with the Oberon Ouverture.
 The conductor creates a miracle in this first romantic piece oscillating between orchestral virtuosity and evocations of the ethereal.

 Bearing both elegance and sobriety, the violinist Hilary Hahn reveals the works of Shostakovich, tackling the complexities with ease.
 The young violinist creates a lyrical enchantment of Shostakovich's work through her ability to produce near-unique sounds from her violin.
 Known for the homogeneity of its chords and its unrivaled sense of cohesion, the Berlin Philharmonic Orchestra brings back the Slavic charm with Dvorak's Eighth symphony.
 May it be rhythmic energy, melancholy or romantic reverie, all dimensions of Dvorak's work find an echo under the baton of Mariss Jansons.